Insights from Those Who DO Remember

 certainly not because they were aware of corrupt politicians making lucrative deals with drug companies who had nothing to lose;

-surely not because of the systematic changes to laws in 2009 in countries the World over, which advertised the coming “medical martial law” (a prediction which came true in 2020).
+surely not because of the systematic changes to laws in 2009 in countries the World over, which advertised the coming “medical martial law” (a prediction which came true in 2020).6

-“To do evil a human being must first of all believe that what he's doing is good...
+“To do evil a human being must first of all believe that what he's doing is good ...
 Ideology - that is what gives evildoing its long-sought justification and gives the evildoer the necessary steadfastness and determination.
 That is the social theory which helps to make his acts seem good instead of bad in his own and others' eyes, so that he won't hear reproaches and curses but will receive praise and honors.” - Solzhenitsyn

 “There is no rationality in the Nazi hatred: it is hate that is not in us, it is outside of man..
 We cannot understand it, but we must understand from where it springs, and we must be on our guard.
 If understanding is impossible, knowing is imperative, because what happened could happen again.
 Consciences can be seduced and obscured again - even our consciences.
 For this reason, it is everyone’s duty to reflect on what happened.” - Primo Levi

-Your government – and, by an extraordinary co-incidence, almost every other government in the world - took that power for themselves, in 2020.
-In Australia, the UK, Canada and many other countries there were modern “Brownshirts” beating up people who voiced disagreement.
-They censored anyone straying from The NarrativeTM.
-They destroyed the livelihood and reputation of anyone with good credentials – medical, biochemical, legal, or ethical – who was speaking against The Narrative.
 They have done away with trial by jury and most of your human rights.
-Almost wherever you are, you now live in a country in which you can be locked up in a “gulag”, prison, mental institution or your own home for an arbitrary “crime”, without any trial, for an indefinite period, where you can be forcibly “medicated”.
-Didn’t you notice the changes to the law?
+Almost wherever you are, you will be in a country in which you can be locked up in a “gulag”, prison, mental institution or your own home for an arbitrary “crime”, without any trial, for an indefinite period, where you can be forcibly “medicated”.
+Haven’t you noticed the changes to your law?

 You think that you’re not doing anything wrong, so they won’t come for you.